 Is it Better to Repair or Replace?

 Even the most well-maintained appliances can break down sometimes.
 But how do you know if it needs to be replaced or repaired?
-While these tips for buying appliances can help inform your purchase, there are some things to think about before buying.
+While these tips can help inform your purchase, there are some things to think about before buying.

 Here’s what to consider when deciding whether to repair or replace an appliance: